-- When emailing instructors, clearly state the nature of the message in the subject line of the email.
-Our WVA teachers will also respond within 24 hours during the school week, but they must be able to quickly see what you are needing help with.
-Use a Subject line in your email, such as: HOMEWORK QUESTION, CLARIFICATION ON A LESSON, COMPUTER/ACCESS PROBLEM, & NEED TO BE ABSENT-MEDICAL -are all messages that help the instructor to quickly see what the nature of your email is addressing. - Students who email instructor(s) Monday Thursday ordinarily can expect an answer within 24 hours.
+- 1. When emailing instructors, clearly state the nature of the message in the subject line of the email.
+Our WVA teachers will also respond within 24 hours during the school week, but they must be able to quickly see what the student is needing help with.
+Use a Subject line in the email, such as: HOMEWORK QUESTION, CLARIFICATION ON A LESSON, COMPUTER/ACCESS PROBLEM, AND NEED TO BE ABSENT-MEDICAL -are all messages that help the instructor to quickly see what the nature of the email is addressing. - 2.
+Students who email instructor(s) Monday Thursday ordinarily can expect an answer within 24 hours.
 Students who email instructor(s) over the weekend can expect a response on the next academic day.
 Instructors may answer much quicker many times, but are not on contract during their free time to do so.